Homosexuality in ancient Greece: In the military

 It is not only the most warlike peoples, the Boeotians, Spartans, and Cretans, who are the most susceptible to this kind of love but also the greatest heroes of old: Meleager, Achilles, Aristomenes, Cimon, and Epaminondas.

-During the Lelantine War between the Eretrians and the Chalcidians, before a decisive battle the Chalcidians called for the aid of a warrior named Cleomachus (glorious warrior).
+During the Lelantine War between the Eretrians and the Chalcidians, before a decisive battle the Chalcidians called for the aid of a Thessalian warrior named Kleomachos of Pharsalos.
 He answered their request, bringing his lover to watch.
 Leading the charge against the Eretrians he brought the Chalcidians to victory at the cost of his own life.
 The Chalcidians erected a tomb for him in the marketplace in gratitude.